-This document describes a process for seeking EPA approval of microbiological alternate test procedures (ATPs) or new methods for use in monitoring drinking water, ambient water, and wastewater.
+This document describes a process for seeking EPA approval of microbiological alternate test procedures (ATPs) or new methods for use in monitoring drinking water, ambient water, wastewater, and sewage sludge (biosolids).
 This document serves as a supplement to the ATP guidelines at 40 CFR 136.4, 136.5, and 141.27.